NYT92/mrm-downloader/README.md

 ## Features

 - Download bulk images and videos from myreadingmanga.info.
-- Turn manga/doujin into a zip file or pdf file
+- Download manga/doujin into a ZIP file or PDF file
+- Support downloading videos, GIFs, images in one place into a ZIP format
 - that it...

 ## Installation